MeridianDollar/lending-deployment/README.md

 ## Markets configuration

-The configurations related with the OmniDex Markets are located at `markets` directory.
-You can follow the `IOmniDexConfiguration` interface to create new Markets configuration or extend the current OmniDex Lending configuration.
+The configurations related with the Meridian Markets are located at `markets` directory.
+You can follow the `IMeridianConfiguration` interface to create new Markets configuration or extend the current Meridian Lending configuration.

-Each market should have his own Market configuration file, and their own set of deployment tasks, using the OmniDex market config and tasks as a reference.
+Each market should have his own Market configuration file, and their own set of deployment tasks, using the Meridian market config and tasks as a reference.

 ## Test